Kariton/graftorio2-dashboards/README.md

      - logistic network requests
      - and many more

-(these are limitations of the graftorio2 mod itself)
+(these are limitations of the graftorio-ng mod itself)

 ## Known issues